accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### iOS

-1. Locate pre-recorded time-synchronised media with translation subtitles on the screen.
+1. Locate pre-recorded synchronised time-based media with translation subtitles on the screen.
 1. Check that the subtitles are in a standardised format (for example, .srt format).
 1. If not, activate the **screen reader** and navigate to the media player.
 1. [Activate the rotor](https://support.apple.com/fr-fr/guide/iphone/iph3e2e3a6d/ios).